 You must be a Scholar in Good Standing with the program, have at least the minimum GPA, complete FYI100H and SCH150, and have sophomore standing to start your project.
 Ordinarily, students set up their sophomore projects during the spring term of their first year.
 In a few cases, however, students who have worked on projects in the winter and spring of their sophomore years have set these projects up in the fall of their sophomore year.

 You must be a Scholar in good standing with at least the minimum Scholars GPA to sign up for your project.
 Students doing Sophomore Projects sign up for courses numbered either 295H and 296H (for two-term projects) or 297H (for one term projects) in the department of the professor they are working with.
 For instance, a Scholar working with a History professor will sign up for HST 295H one term and HST 296H the next.
 295H is a zero-credit, pass/fail course.
 296H is a one-credit graded course.
 By signing up for both courses the Scholar gets one course credit over two terms.
 Or the Scholar could sign up for HST 297H with the professor to complete the project in one term.

 To register for the Scholars Project, students will need to submit this form to the registrar.
 Please select Scholars Honors Project on the form.

 How much time will I have to put in?

 The sophomore project carries one course credit whether or not it is spread over two terms.
 You should expect to put in about as much time total as you would spend on one course.
-By the end of the second week of the term, you must submit a syllabus (via Nexus) that you have drafted based on conversations with your faculty supervisor.
+By the end of the third week of the term, you must submit a syllabus to the Scholars Program Director.